hipkiss91/GitTodo/README.md

 # Config
 An example of the current configuration is available in the plugin and is as below.
-It allows a user to specify both files and folders to exclude as well as github accoutn details for connecting and generating the issues.
+It allows a user to specify both files and folders to exclude as well as github account details for connecting and generating the issues.
 A project directory and projects within that directory can also be specified.
 Furthermore, if a user has not added there project to the list then a user may still create issues, for that project, by using the command `ctrl+alt+t` and given that the config details remain the same.

 ```
 {